-In early June, experts announced that a 500-year old Aztec headdress, connected to the Emperor Moctezuma, could not be safely transported back to Mexico from Austria due to its fragile state.
+In early June of 2014, experts announced that a 500-year old Aztec headdress, connected to the Emperor Moctezuma, could not be safely transported back to Mexico from Austria due to its fragile state.

 The headdress has caused tension in the relationship between the two nations for over two decades.
 The Mexican government first made a formal request to Austria for the return of the headdress in 1991.
 Many Mexicans saw it as an important part of the nation’s cultural patrimony.
 One scholar, Carlos Villanueva of the Iberoamerican University, recalled that award-winning Mexican poet Octavio Paz said that on the day that the Penacho (headdress) returned to the country would mark a reunion with its cultural identity.

 But an attempt to bring the headdress home to Mexico would likely destroy it, according to experts quoted in the recently released documentary, The Headdress of Moctezuma: The Feathered Art of Ancient Mexico.

 In a speech at the film’s opening on June 5th in Mexico City, Austria’s Ambassador to Mexico Eva Hager quoted the film’s authorities as saying that “with the technological means we have today it cannot be moved, it can’t be transported without risks … and that is the statement from a professor in the Technical University of Vienna and a professor from Mexico.”

 Enjoy films for and about real Indians Natives when you download our special free report, 50 Must-See Modern Native Films and Performances!